spatialos/gdk-for-unity/docs/reference/workflows/ecs/concepts/system-update-order.md

 ## Update vs FixedUpdate

-All of these groups run relative to `PlayerLoop.Update`, but sometimes you might want to run a system on `PlayerLoop.FixedUpdate` because that will tick at regular intervals.
+The `SpatialOSUpdateGroup` runs relative to `PlayerLoop.Update`, but sometimes you might want to run a system on `PlayerLoop.FixedUpdate` because that will tick at regular intervals.
 An example of this is moving a GameObject at a fixed speed, which you should do using the given `FixedUpdateSystemGroup`, which runs relative to `PlayerLoop.FixedUpdate`.

 You can find more information on `Update` and `FixedUpdate` [here (Unity documentation)](https://unity3d.com/learn/tutorials/topics/scripting/update-and-fixedupdate).